-'''

-(Semester's Average) \frac{1}{2} (90) = 45
+(Semester's Average) 1/2 (90) = 45

-(Lab Grade) \frac{1}{4} (92) = 23
+(Lab Grade) 1⁄4 (92) = 23

-(Final Exam Score) \frac{1}{4} (96) = \frac{24}{92}
+(Final Exam Score) 1⁄4 $(96) = \underline{24}$

-'''
+92

 The best seven quiz scores will be added together and divided by seven to determine the quiz average.
 The quiz average and the three unit tests scores will be added together and divided by four to determine the semester's average.
 The lab grade will be determined by averaging the two lab test scores plus points for laboratory reports.
-The comprehensive final exam consist of one hundred or more questions for a total possible 100 points.
+The comprehensive final exam consist of two hundred questions x 0.5 point, total possible points 100.